dshcheung/pages-test/README.md

 You can only change the CSS and JS file.
 The HTML should remain untouched.

+Visit [MDN Interval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) to see how to make JS invoke a function every x ms.

 # Bonus
 ## Before Game Starts
 - Add a slider to increase number generation difficulty: `10` (min) - `100` (max) in increments of 10